jdargula/notam-fe/README.md

 TO SET UP AND RUN:

-1. Make sure you have NPM installed
+1. Make sure you have Node/NPM installed https://nodejs.org/en/

 2. Make sure you have the Angular CLI installed.